Light Rule In Light-Gateway

 • enabled: turns access-control evaluation on or off.

-• accessRuleLogic: any or all for req-acc rule ids on an endpoint.
+• accessRuleLogic: any (allow if any rule passes) or all (allow only if every rule passes) for req-acc rule IDs on an endpoint.

 • defaultDeny: when true, deny calls with no matching endpoint rule.

-• skipPathPrefixes: endpoint prefixes that bypass access control.
+• skipPathPrefixes: endpoint prefixes that bypass access control entirely.

 The file name is access-control.yml.
 The loader also accepts access-control.yaml.